Chavithra/degiro-connector/README.md

 But it is required to do some of the operations available in this connector.

-You can get the "int_account" using the "5.
-Config Table" feature, it is the parameter "clientId".
+You can get the "int_account" using the "Config" table, it is the parameter "clientId".

-When you enable 2FA on Degiro's website it shows you some QRCode.
+When you enable 2FA on Degiro's website it will display some QRCode.

 You can use a tool to convert this QRCode to a text, it will look like this :